Abraham Foxman: Criticism of Mel Gibson

-Opposition to a Congress resolution recognizing the Armenian genocide
+Opposition to congressional resolution recognizing the Armenian genocide

-In July 2007, Foxman's opposition to a congressional resolution recognizing the Armenian genocide drew much criticism.
+In July 2007, Foxman opposed a congressional resolution recognizing the Armenian genocide.
 "I don't think congressional action will help reconcile the issue.
 The resolution takes a position; it comes to a judgement", said Foxman in a statement issued to the Jewish Telegraphic Agency.
 "The Turks and Armenians need to revisit their past.
 The Jewish community shouldn't be the arbiter of that history, nor should the U.S. Congress."

 Sharistan Melkonian, chairwoman of the Armenian National Committee of Eastern Massachusetts, accused Foxman of engaging in "genocide denial" in an interview with The Boston Globe.
 Various New England communities threatened to sever ties with the ADL-sponsored "No Place for Hate" program in response.
 In August 2007, Foxman publicly affirmed the position of the Anti-Defamation League, "that the consequences of [the Ottoman government's] actions were indeed tantamount to genocide", but that a United States Congressional recognition of this history was unnecessary, and not helpful.
 He went on to state, "We continue to firmly believe that a Congressional Resolution on such matters is a counterproductive diversion and will not foster reconciliation between Turks and Armenians.
 We will not hesitate to apply the term 'genocide' in the future."
 Foxman additionally sent a letter to Turkish Prime Minister Recep Tayyip Erdogan expressing regret over the difficulty his position caused for the government of Turkey: "We had no intention to put the Turkish people or its leaders in a difficult position."

 Opposition to Park51

-Several critics have spoken against Foxman's opposition to the Park51 Islamic community center near the World Trade Center site, citing hypocrisy, since ADL's mission statement says it seeks "to put an end forever to unjust and unfair discrimination against and ridicule of any sect or body of citizens".
-Fareed Zakaria, a recipient of ADL's Hubert H. Humphrey First Amendment Freedoms Prize, has returned the prize and its $10,000 honorarium, saying that he "cannot in good conscience hold onto the award or the honorarium that came with it".
+Foxman opposed the Park51 Islamic community center near the World Trade Center site.
+Fareed Zakaria, a recipient of ADL's Hubert H. Humphrey First Amendment Freedoms Prize, returned the prize and its $10,000 honorarium, saying that he "cannot in good conscience hold onto the award or the honorarium that came with it".
 Zakaria has "urged the ADL to reverse its decision".

+Simone Zimmerman

+Foxman called for the firing of anti-Zionist activist Simone Zimmerman, subject of the 2023 film Israelism and the then-Jewish outreach coordinator for the Bernie Sanders 2016 presidential campaign.
+She was only in the position for 30 hours and was terminated due to making what some considered inflammatory remarks about Benjamin Netanyahu and Hillary Clinton on social media.
+Foxman and Malcolm Hoenlein had called for her firing before it was revealed the remarks had been made.